Foot Arch Type

 If you have a neutral foot arch:

-Most shoe designs fit well on a neutral foot arch type, and if this is your category, then you will not likely have problems with friction or rubbing when you are wearing shoes.
+Most shoe designs fit nicely on a neutral foot arch type, and if this is your category, you will not likely have problems with friction or rubbing when you are wearing shoes.
 The pronation of your feet is also more natural and more stable.

 If you have a high arch foot:

-This foot type is less common than a neutral or flat foot, but pes cavus has been linked to various foot problems like ankle arthritis, plantar fasciitis, callosities, metatarsalgia, and Achilles tendonitis as well as ankle instability, tripping, lower limb pain, and knee pain.
+This foot type is less common than a neutral or flat foot.
+Still, pes cavus has been linked to various foot problems like ankle arthritis, plantar fasciitis, callosities, metatarsalgia, Achilles tendonitis, ankle instability, tripping, lower limb pain, and knee pain.

-Wearing shoes that are well cushioned helps your feet absorb the ground impact, which can lead to better balance and stability.
+Wearing well-const cushioned shoes helps your feet absorb the ground impact, which can lead to better balance and stability.
 Wearing high heels, slip-on, and boots can be difficult, as this foot arch type is so rigid.
 It would be better to pick shoes that allow you to lace them up for that added support.

 If you are suffering from foot pain or plantar fasciitis, you can use podiatrist-designed shoe inserts that are customizable for your foot size and arch height to help relieve symptoms, like heel pain.